 Get Your Skateboard On

-If you thought skateboarding was for doped up 15 year old boys squeezed into jeans 10x tighter than your average Tinder date you can think again.
-Gone are the days when you had to cover half your face with hair and pierce your own abdomen to qualify to ride, 21st century skating is open to all.
+If you thought skateboarding was for doped up 15-year-old boys squeezed into jeans 10x tighter than your average Hinge date you can think again.
+Gone are the days when you had to cover half your face with hair and pierce your own abdomen to qualify to ride, 21st-century skating is open to all.
 London hosts some great flat terrain and some awesome skate parks (if you’re feeling brave).
 In addition, skating burns the cals and is a great alternative way to keep fit.
 Plus, it could be a great date.
 So what’s to lose?
 Treat yo’ self to a board and get skating.

 Where to shop?

-These online shops have loads of different skateboards, including longboards, short or long cruisers and old school boards along with lots of tips, guidance and advise when selecting.
+These online shops have loads of different skateboards, including longboards, short or long cruisers and old school boards along with lots of tips, guidance and advice when selecting.